Fciambeli/Fciambeli/README.md

 ## Hi, I'm Fábio Ciambeli.
 Welcome! 👱‍♂️👋

-I’m a AWS Technical Mentor, System Analyst and Technology Professional specialized in Cloud Computing, certified on the main bases, such as: Google Cloud Platform, Amazon Web Services and Microsoft Azure.
+I’m a AWS Technical Trainer, System Analyst and Technology Professional specialized in Cloud Computing, certified on the main bases, such as: Google Cloud Platform, Amazon Web Services and Microsoft Azure.

 I am fascinated by new technologies and I'am constantly learning about them.
 Here you can find my projects. 🚀